 Cave Racer

-The best time to see the in Gomantong cave is at dusk when the bats are becoming more active in preparation for their epic exodus from the cave – it’s quite a spectacle watching millions of bats emerge from Gomantong cave each night.
+The best time to see them in Gomantong cave is at dusk, when the bats are becoming more active in preparation for their epic exodus from the cave.
+Watching millions of bats emerge from Gomantong cave each night is quite a spectacle.

 Grey-tailed racer